-Orthognathic surgery, also called corrective jaw surgery, is a type of surgery that aligns or adjusts your jaw.
+Orthognathic surgery in CA, also called corrective jaw surgery, is a type of surgery that aligns or adjusts your jaw.
 A few of the most common orthognathic surgeries performed at Brandon Orthodontics are:

 Jaw surgery can improve the way you speak and ease pressure on various points of your arch when you bite down.
 While improving function is the primary reason Brandon Orthodontics performs orthognathic surgery, your jaw surgery might also improve your facial balance or symmetry.

 Who can benefit from orthognathic surgery?

 The five main types of orthognathic surgery in CA can serve many purposes in addressing defects with the face and jaw.
 Your providers at Brandon Orthodontics use orthognathic surgery when less invasive orthodontic treatments can’t correct the positions of your jaw and teeth.
 Your orthodontist might recommend jaw surgery to:

 – Ease pain and discomfort from a TMJ disorder

 – Improve your facial symmetry

 The best time to have orthognathic surgery in CA is when your jaw is fully developed, so Brandon Orthodontics only provides jaw surgery to individuals who have completed their skeletal growth.
 They might add other treatments to your plan before that time, such as early orthodontics, Invisalign®, or braces to move your teeth into a better position well in advance of surgery.